How change can impact your work environment

 Businesses are already having to dramatically adapt.

-Some in positive ways, with 37% of people expected to work from home on a regular basis (up from 18% before the pandemic).
+Some in positive ways, with the number of people working from home on a regular basis up to 37%.

 And some in negative ways, with redundancies meaning the employment rate is at its joint lowest since 2017.